dotnet/command-line-api/wiki_feature_description.md

 });
 ```

-To trigger cancellation, the `CancelOnProcessTermination` middleware must be added to the `CommandLineBuilder`.
+To enabel cancellation, the `CancelOnProcessTermination` middleware must be added to the `CommandLineBuilder`.

 ```c#
 var builder =  new CommandLineBuilder()